 She shook her head ruefully, as if she knew far better than him.
 "You owe her a lot," she conceded.
 "But you traveled because you love her, and you're a better man than you allow yourself to believe."

 Inu-Yasha straightened and batted the hilt of Tessaiga.
 "I carry the reminder of what kind of man I am."

 Mika's gaze flicked from the sword to his face.
 "You carry a mistake you made, and you shoulder its burden dutifully," her eyes turned solemn.
 "Don't let it define you for the rest of your life Inu-Yasha."

-She smiled and withdrew from the doorway, letting the night shield her features.
+Mika smiled and withdrew from the doorway, letting the night shield her features.
 "Because I listen.
-And your ears gather more wisdom than your mouth."
+Like you should," she tapped the round shell of her ear.
+"Sharp, demon ears gather more wisdom than your mouth."

 Where others might not have picked up on the gesture, Mika did.
 She returned the nod demurely.
-"Make yourself known Inu-Yasha.
+"Go in Inu-Yasha.
 This is a happy time for Kagome – it's right that you get to share it with her."

 He shook his head.
 "No," he released the door, letting it fall.
 "It's not my place," he thought of the life he could've given Kagome and didn't.
 "It never has been," he turned and walked away.

 Mika watched him leave, an unreadable expression on her face.